 Being elected a member of the Academy constitutes exclusive recognition of successful achievements.
 These could be prominent research in mathematics, natural science, engineering, social science or humanities, but also outstanding services to science.

-The Academy has today about 440 Swedish and 175 foreign members.
-Since the start in 1739, about 1.600 Swedes have been elected.
+The Academy has today about 450 Swedish and 175 foreign members.
+Since the start in 1739, about 1.700 Swedish members have been elected.

 Read the full story